-As in the case of vertical integration, horizontal integration has its own advantages and disadvantages.
-But first let’s take a look at some of the companies who have implemented this concept and to evaluate how successful they were.
-These are the examples of Horizontal integration.
+Let’s take a look at some of the companies who have implemented this concept and to evaluate how successful they were.
+These are examples of Horizontal integration.

 After reaching a certain level of success, Walt Disney has been considering ways to expand and increase profits.
 Disney started out as an animation studio targeting children and families, which also represent their currently core target audience.
 However, in the process of diversifying and developing their company, Disney did a horizontal integration into live action films (For example, Pirates of the Caribbean series).
-In this manner the company managed to reach new audiences and control a bigger share of the film industry.
+Recently, Disney has taken over 20th century fox, Star networks and a majority control of Media.

 Another good example would consist in the merging of two consultancy and trading companies.
 One of them is placed in Europe and the other one in UAE.
 The first one with only 125 employees is going to merge with the second one with more than 25000 employees.
 The company from Europe is receiving a high number of projects for UAE, but in order to develop them, they need more financial and human resources.